astrochun/Zcalbase_gal/Analysis/README.md

 The run function requires the following variables.

-- dataset -> keyword used to define binning method  options: Voronoi10, Voronoi14, Voronoi20
+- `dataset`: keyword used to define binning method  options: Voronoi10, Voronoi14, Voronoi20
-- y_correction -> determines if the smoothed (movingaverage_box1D) version of y is used in zoom_and_gauss_general.py
+- `y_correction`: determines if the smoothed (movingaverage_box1D) version of y is used in zoom_and_gauss_general.py
-- dustatten -> determines if dust attenuation corrections are applied
+- `dustatten`: determines if dust attenuation corrections are applied
-- mask -> determines if the night sky mask is used in Stackingboth_MasterGrid.py
+- `mask`: determines if the night sky mask is used in Stackingboth_MasterGrid.py

 Difference between analyses
 Different grid methods were utilize throughout the process of developing this study including the Voronoi